 Concept #4: Be aware of the thoughts that benefit you, and re-write the ones that don’t.

 The thoughts that benefit you serve a constructive purpose in your life.
 They help you achieve your true goals.
 They help you accurately problem-solve and process the world around you, without negatively affecting your or others’ self-esteem.

 Thoughts that don’t benefit us- like those that trigger self-doubt- get in our way.
 The first step to addressing it is to recognize the way in which it’s inaccurate or irrational.
 Then, we challenge the thought by rewriting it.

 Jane rewrote her “I’m not good enough” all-or-nothing thought with, “even though this customer’s criticism is valid, it doesn’t mean there’s anything fundamentally wrong with me or my company.
-I’m sure my team can figure out a solution.”
+I’m sure my team can figure this out.”

-Tim rewrote his “this employee is so entitled” labeling thought to “our views on this are widely different.
+Tim rewrote his “this employee is so entitled” labeling thought to “our views on this are totally different.
 Why might he think he’s ready for more responsibility and money?”

 And the co-founders are challenging their negative beliefs about each other by asking themselves: “Is it really true that the other person brings nothing to this partnership?
 What’s at least one valuable thing they add to this company?”